 Rapid antigen testing involves taking either a saliva sample or nasal swab that is placed into a chemical solution to give a result in 10 to 20 minutes.
 Instructions provided with the test kits need to be followed carefully.

-Testing at workplaces
+Rapid antigen testing at workplaces

-The Therapeutic Goods Administration (TGA) has approved two different types of rapid antigen testing for workplaces:
+There are two different types of rapid antigen testing for workplaces:

 - Point-of-care testing which is implemented on-site and requires medical supervision.

 - Rapid antigen self-testing kits which can be done at home and do not require medical supervision.